isabella232/experience-manager-xml-documentation-learn.en/help/tutorials/web-editor/native-pdf-web-editor.md

 From the PDF output preset you can select a template, apply conditions, set restrictions to control how a user interacts with your PDF, configure advanced settings like compression, conformance, and more.

-To create/configure a PDF output preset:
+To create or configure a PDF output preset:

 1. In the Output tab, click **Presets** in the left sidebar.
 The Preset panel opens.